Battle of Badli-ki-Serai

-The Battle of Badli-ki-Serai was fought early in the Indian Rebellion of 1857, or First War of Indian Independence as it has since been termed in Indian histories of the events.
+The Battle of Badli-ki-Serai was fought early in the Indian Rebellion of 1857 as it has since been termed in Indian histories of the events.
 A British and Gurkha force defeated a force of sepoys who had rebelled against the British East India Company.
-The British victory allowed them to besiege and ultimately capture Delhi.
+The British victory enabled them to besiege and ultimately capture Delhi.

 Outbreak of the Rebellion

 Tension between the East India Company and the sepoys (Indian soldiers) of its Bengal Army had been growing for several years, and increased rapidly during 1857.
 The rebellion finally broke out when the Company attempted to introduce a new Enfield rifle.
 The cartridges for this were believed by the sepoys to be greased with beef and pork fat.
 A Hindu soldier who bit the cartridge open to load the rifle would lose caste, and a Muslim soldier would be defiled.
 The sepoys believed that the company was attempting to force them to become Christians.

 The first revolt occurred on 10 May at Meerut, 60 mi north-west of Delhi, initiated by the 3rd Bengal Light Cavalry, composed mainly of Indian Muslims.
 After killing many of their British officers and some civilians, three regiments of Bengal infantry and cavalry marched to Delhi.
 When the first of them arrived on 11 May, they called on the three Bengal infantry regiments there to join them, and for the Mughal Emperor, Bahadur Shah II to lead them.
 By the end of the day, Delhi was in rebel hands, and news of the rebellion was spreading rapidly over northern India.